kayoyin/Prodigy/README.md

 ### Mechanical for the purpose of training:

-To make the training of Neural Network easier, we had to find a way to be able to translate multiple midi files and then "merge" them to get one sole csv file that is given as input to the Nerual Network.
+To make the training of the neural network easier, we had to find a way to be able to translate multiple midi files and then "merge" them to get one sole csv file that is given as input to the Nerual Network.
 And therefore we created a merge.cpp which executable is called merge that as mentioned, merges csv files that were transformed from midi files beforehand.
 Merge receives as an argument a csv file, that will append to the final file.

 ### Evaluating Translating Accuracy
 Once we had our translation algorithms, we decided to formally assess the accuracy of our codes. testtrans.cpp takes as input a csv file of a music translated by “midicsv” (not transformed) and a csv file translated both ways by translate.cpp and translateback.cpp.
 It compares the number of ordered similar notes and computes the average difference of the time between two consecutive ticks and the average difference in velocity between the files original and trans.
 We noticed that some notes from the original piece of music were removed during translation, creating some shifts between the two files.
 Qualitatively, it doesn't seem to alter the music.